-Our subjects are mainly University of California-Davis graduate and undergraduate students in life science programs with which the Principal Investigator is associated.
-Students in his laboratory who depend on him directly for employment or scholastically are not eligible to participate.
-Other subjects are science, education and health care professionals.
-Those who will serve as untreated control subjects are limited to experienced technical personnel, who are screened with the same exclusion criteria as are other subjects, and have additional inclusion requirement.
+About half of our subjects are present or past University of California-Davis graduate and undergraduate students, and postdoctoral researchers, in life science programs.
+Students in the laboratory of the Principal Investigator who depend on him directly for employment or scholastically are not eligible to participate.
+Those who will serve as untreated control subjects are limited to experienced technical personnel, who are screened with the same exclusion criteria as are other subjects, and have additional inclusion requirements.